rixinhaha/askjamie-frontend/README.md

-# Ask Jamie Bot Manager Frontend
+# AskJamie Bot Manager Frontend

 This is the frontend repository for Ask Jamie Bot Manager Frontend
 ## How to setup